Do you know the best places to stay in Vancouver?

 Gastown is Vancouver’s original settlement and the very core of Vancouver.
 It’s one of the best neighborhoods in Vancouver BC.
 It was named after “Gassy” Jack Deighton, an English seaman who opened the first saloon in the area.

 Gastown has a distinctive and historic architecture, including Vancouver’s own Flatiron building!
 Beautiful cobbled streets are evident throughout the area.
 Today, Gastown is a mix of hip fashion and furnishing stores, trendy bars and restaurants, nightclubs and art galleries.
 Gastown borders on the edge of the infamous Downtown Eastside, where Vancouver’s homeless and drug-addicted often congregate.

 When thinking about where to stay in Vancouver, BC visitors who would enjoy staying in Gastown include history aficionados and art lovers.
 Socially-conscious visitors would appreciate the economic diversity of this area.
 If you’re looking for a budget-friendly place to stay in Vancouver, Gastown is ideal.

 Highlights of Gastown

 - The statue of Gassy Jack, where every Vancouver visitor take a photo!

 What makes Granville unique?

 Part financial district, part entertainment, the Granville neighbourhood of Vancouver is a diverse area!
 At the north end you’ll find the financial district with many banks, brokerage houses and gleaming towers.
 At the sound end lies the chief entertainment district of Vancouver.
 The sound end of Granville Street is closed to car traffic (buses only).
-On weekends, you’ll see thousands of pedestrians looking for fun!
+On summer weekends, you’ll find thousands of pedestrians looking for fun!

 Summer nights are when Granville really shines as one the best people-watching locations you’ll find anywhere.
 Street entertainers, buskers, fanatics and all manner of public oration will be on display on Granville Street.